-Stakeholder Strategic Risk trend

-impact imperatives 2023 2022

-^
+Financial risk including tax

-- Payment of tax is a legal obligation.
-Changes in the tax regulatory environment, including changes in tax rates, may result in additional tax costs for the Group and in additional complexity in complying with such changes. - The Group's tax strategy aims to balance the needs of our key stakeholders, recognising that tax is one of the Group's positive contributions to the economies and wider societies of the countries in which IAG operates.

-Tax is managed in accordance with the tax strategy, found in the Corporate Policies section of the IAG website.
-The Group has a number of scheduled tax audits, by local tax authorities, in progress across its businesses.
-In the UK, there are ongoing discussions with HMRC on certain treatments of VAT.
-Further information about taxes paid and collected by IAG is set out in note 10 of the Group financial statements.

-- The Group is exposed to systemic tax risks arising from either changes to tax legislation and accounting standards or challenges by tax authorities on the interpretation or application of tax legislation. - Businesses and consumers may be subject to higher levels of taxation as governments seek to increase environmental taxes, redesign the global tax framework and rebuild public finance. - The Group's stakeholders' expectations of the tax behaviours of large corporates may lead to reputational risk from the Group's management of tax.

-- The Group adheres to the tax policy approved by the IAG Board and is committed to complying with all tax laws, to acting with integrity in all tax matters and to working openly with tax authorities. - Tax risk is managed by the operating companies in conjunction with the IAG Tax function. - Tax risk is overseen by the Board through the Audit and Compliance Committee. - The Group seeks to understand its stakeholders' expectations on tax matters, e.g. cooperative working with tax authorities and its interaction with non-governmental organisations. - The IAG Board annually reviews and approves the Tax Strategy. - The Group takes expert advice on tax matters as required.
+(14) Tax Chief Financial Officer Stakeholder impact Strategic imperatives Risk tr 2023 end 2022 Strategic relevance Status Payment of tax is a legal obligation.
+Changes in the tax regulatory environment, including changes in tax rates, may result in additional tax costs for the Group and in additional complexity in complying with such changes.
+The Group's tax strategy aims to balance the needs of our key stakeholders, recognising that tax is one of the Group's positive contributions to the economies and wider societies of the countries in which IAG operates.
+Tax is managed in accordance with the tax stra Policies section of the IAG website.
+The Group tax audits, by local tax authorities, in progress UK, there are ongoing discussions with HMRC of Further information about taxes paid and colle 10 of the Group financial statements. has a number c across its busine on certain treat of schedu esses.
+In ments of iled the VAT.
+Risk description Mitigations The Group is exposed to systemic tax risks arising from either changes to tax legislation and accounting standards or challenges by tax authorities on the interpretation or application of tax legislation.
+Businesses and consumers may be subject to higher levels of taxation as governments seek to increase environmental taxes, redesign the global tax framework and rebuild public finance.
+The Group's stakeholders' expectations of the tax behaviours of large corporates may lead to reputational risk from the Group's management of tax.
+The Group adheres to the tax policy approved committed to complying with all tax laws, to a matters and to working openly with tax author.
+Tax risk is managed by the operating compartax function.
+Tax risk is overseen by the Board through the Committee.
+The Group seeks to understand its stakeholder matters, e.g. cooperative working with tax autonon-governmental organisations.
+The IAG Board annually reviews and approver.
+The Group takes expert advice on tax matters. acting with integ orities.
+Nes in conjunction Audit and Com ers' expectations thorities and its s the Tax Strate grity in al on with t npliance s on tax interactio l tax he IAG